Category Archive: Research

 This interactive workshop will be geared towards those studying computing education and who want to learn more.
 We welcome submissions from those with any level of education research.
 For this particular event, graduate students will be prioritized for the limited spaces available.

-This presentation is supported by a National Science Foundation grant.
-U.S. citizens, nationals, and permanent residents will receive a $150 stipend for participating.
+This presentation is supported by a National Science Foundation grant (#2122212).
+Graduate students who are U.S. citizens, nationals, and permanent residents will receive a $150 stipend for participating.

 Facilitators for this event will include: